cheetboy159/weatherDashboard/readme.md

 ## Description

-In this assignment we are asked to create a passowrd generator.
-When the site is visted; the user is prompted with a few questions to find the length and criterea of characters for their password.
+In this assignment we are asked to create a weather app.
+When the site is visted; the user can type in the search area the city they would like to see the weather forcast of.
+The searched cities will be saved in the local storage.

 ---